Why Choose Cava Law Firm to Help You

 The law in the state applies to different people in different ways.
 For example:

-- Licensees: If someone is invited to a property for a casual visit, such friends, acquaintances, and visitors are considered licensees.
+• Licensees: If someone is invited to a property for a casual visit, such friends, acquaintances, and visitors are considered licensees.
 These individuals are owed an intermediate duty of care.
 A property owner or a renter who is in control of the property is required to correct the dangers they know about or should have known about so they can warn guests about the potential dangers.
-There is no requirement, however, a property owner must inspect the property regularly.
+There is no requirement, however, that a property owner must inspect the property regularly.

-- Trespassers: If someone is trespassing on the property, they are owed the least duty of care.
+• Trespassers: If someone is trespassing on the property, they are owed the least duty of care.
 This is because they do not have permission to be there.
 While it is not permissible for a property owner to create a trap for a trespasser, the property owner must nevertheless warn about known dangers.

 If you are unsure what type of duty of care is owed to you, it is a good idea to talk to a premises liability law firm.
-Once the duty of care is known, you are required to show proof that the property owner or the renter or occupier of the property fell short of this duty.
+Once the duty of care is known, you are required to show proof that the property owner or the renter of the property fell short of this duty.
 Because of this, they can be considered negligent by law and be liable for any injuries that you suffered.

-Compensation Awarded in Successful Premises Liability Cases
+Compensation Awarded In Successful Premises Liability Cases

 If your premises liability case is successful, there are a few types of compensation you can recover.
 Remember, the amount that you receive depends on the extent of your injuries.